Everything Is Wrong (album): Critical reception

-Everything Is Wrong was released to critical acclaim from music critics.
-Spin's Barry Walters praised its diverse range of musical styles compared to most other "one-dimensional" electronic albums and dubbed it "a hugely passionate album held together by its intensity".
-Greg Kot of the Chicago Tribune felt that Moby "explodes the boundaries of the genre" with an album "as moving as it is adventurous", while Lorraine Ali of the Los Angeles Times wrote that Everything Is Wrong "swoops from agony to ecstasy, leaping from the glittery heights of disco divadom to the rampaging ugliness of speed-metal to the refined feel of classical—while always remaining consistently Moby."
+Everything Is Wrong was released to critical acclaim.
+Spin's Barry Walters praised its diverse musical range compared to most other "one-dimensional" electronic albums and dubbed it "a hugely passionate album held together by its intensity".
+Greg Kot of the Chicago Tribune stated that Moby "explodes the boundaries of the genre" with an album "as moving as it is adventurous", and Lorraine Ali of the Los Angeles Times wrote that Everything Is Wrong "swoops from agony to ecstasy, leaping from the glittery heights of disco divadom to the rampaging ugliness of speed-metal to the refined feel of classical—while always remaining consistently Moby."
+Paul Evans, writing for Rolling Stone, found Moby still beholden to "the imperatives of his genre", while also observing "legitimate classical influence and a visceral Christian faith" that "elevate his art".
 In The Village Voice, Robert Christgau remarked: "Where in concert he subsumes rockist guitar and classical pretensions in grand, joyous rhythmic release, on album his distant dreams remain tangents."
-Everything Is Wrong was voted the third best album of 1995 in The Village Voice's year-end Pazz & Jop critics' poll.
-By 2002, the album had sold over 180,000 copies in the United States.
+Everything Is Wrong was voted the third-best album of 1995 in The Village Voice's year-end Pazz & Jop critics' poll.

+By 2002, Everything Is Wrong had sold over 180,000 copies in the United States.

 In popular culture

-"God Moving Over the Face of the Waters" is featured in the closing moments of the 1995 film Heat.
+"God Moving Over the Face of the Waters" is featured in the trailer and closing moments of the 1995 film Heat.
+The song was also featured in the trailer for Syriana along with the 2023 film Gran Turismo.

 "First Cool Hive" is featured in the final scene of the 1996 film Scream.

 "When It's Cold I'd Like to Die" is featured in The Sopranos, at the end of the episode "Join the Club".
 Additionally, the song was featured in season 1 and 4 of Stranger Things.

 An instrumental version features at the end of the 2006 documentary film Deliver Us From Evil.

+"Anthem" has also been featured in various movies and TV series, most notably in its remixed Cinematic Version—for example, in Michael Mann's 2006 movie Miami Vice.
+Interestingly, the soundtrack of that movie includes the original 1995 album version, not the remix that was first released on Moby's Everything Is Wrong: Non-Stop DJ Mix album in 1996.